 Impairment-The Company evaluates its real estate held for investment for impairment periodically or whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 The Company evaluates real estate for impairment generally on an individual property basis.
 If an impairment indicator exists, the Company evaluates the undiscounted future net cash flows that are expected to be generated by the property, including any estimated proceeds from the eventual disposition of the property.
-If multiple outcomes are under consideration, the Company may apply a probability-weighted approach to the impairment analysis.
-Based upon the analysis, if the carrying value of a property exceeds its undiscounted future net cash flows, an impairment loss is recognized for the excess of the carrying value of the property over the estimated fair value of the property, market information for each sub-market, including, where applicable, competition levels, foreclosure levels, leasing trends, occupancy trends, lease or room rates, and the market prices of similar properties recently sold or currently being offered for sale, and other quantitative and qualitative factors.
+If multiple outcomes are under consideration, the Company may apply a probabilityweighted approach to the impairment analysis.
+Based upon the analysis, if the carrying value of a property exceeds its undiscounted future net cash flows, an impairment loss is recognized for the excess of the carrying value of the property over the estimated fair value of the property.
+In evaluating and/or measuring impairment, the Company considers, among other things, current and estimated future cash flows associated with each property, market information for each sub-market, including, where applicable, competition levels, foreclosure levels, leasing trends, occupancy trends, lease or room rates, and the market prices of similar properties recently sold or currently being offered for sale, and other quantitative and qualitative factors.
 Another key consideration in this assessment is the Company's assumptions about the highest and best use of its real estate investments and its intent and ability to hold them for a reasonable period that would allow for the recovery of their carrying values.
 If such assumptions change and the Company shortens its expected hold period, this may result in the recognition of impairment losses.
-During the year ended December 31, 2019, the Company recorded \$282.8 million of impairment loss on its operating real estate portfolio.
-See Note 7, "Real Estate, net and Real Estate Held for Sale" and Note 15, "Fair Value," for further detail.
+During the year ended December 31, 2020, the Company recorded impairment related to its operating real estate of \$42.8 million to reflect the net proceeds expected to be received based on executed purchase and sale agreements.
+See Note 6, "Real Estate, net and Real Estate Held for Sale" and Note 14, "Fair Value" for further detail.